 What is the common cold?

-You might think that the common cold is a single illness, but it’s actually a group of viral infections, primarily affecting the nose and throat.
-Rhinovirus causes up to 40 percent of colds, but these illnesses can also be caused by a coronavirus or respiratory syncytial virus, commonly known as RSV.
+The common cold is not a single illness but a group of viral infections primarily affecting the nose and throat.
+Rhinovirus causes up to 40% of colds, but these illnesses can also result from other viruses such as coronavirus and respiratory syncytial virus (RSV).

 What are the symptoms of a cold?

-The symptoms of a cold are usually mild and include:
+Common cold symptoms are usually mild and include:

 - Body aches